 A torsion balance was used to measure the force.

-A small, thin, uncharged gold sphere at one end of an insulating rocker suspended by an elastic silver thread was balanced at the other end of the rocker by a paper disc.
+A small, thin, uncharged golden sphere at one end of an insulating beam suspended on an elastic silver thread was balanced at the other end of the beam by a paper disk.

-By turning the rocker, it was brought into contact with the same stationary charged sphere, as a result of which its charge was divided equally between the spheres.
+By turning the rocker, it was brought into contact with the same motionless charged sphere, as a result of which its charge was divided equally between the spheres.

-The diameter of the spheres was chosen much less than the distance between them in order to exclude the influence of the size and shape of the charged bodies on the measurement results.
+The diameter of the spheres was chosen to be much smaller than the distance between them in order to eliminate the effect of the size and shape of charged bodies on the measurement results.

-The spheres with the same charges began to repel, twisting the thread.
+Spheres having the same charges began to repel each other, twisting the thread.
 The angle of rotation was proportional to the force acting on the moving sphere.

 The distance between the spheres was measured using a special calibration scale.